Scoyou/ebteleport/README.md

 # Ebteleport
-This is a CLI tool to SSH into an AWS E2 Instance or open the EB environment for the instance in the browser supports vim style key presses
+This is a CLI tool to SSH into an AWS E2 Instance or open the EB environment for the instance in the browser. supports vim style key presses.

-For use with Bridge custom dev EB environments
+For use with [Get Bridge](https://github.com/get-bridge) custom dev EB environments.

 # Usage
 Clone repo